Choose Animal

 Snakes in the Attic

 In every case I've ever seen involving snakes in an attic, there were also rodents in the attic - usually rats.
 Rats leave a very distinct odor, and snakes simply follow the rat trails up into the attic, in order to catch prey.
 As long as there's food, the snakes live up there.
-And snakes can fit into tiny spots, so they can follow any area a rat can go.
+Snakes can fit into tiny spots, so they can follow any area a rat can go.
 Of course, one of the best ways to solve a problem with snakes in the attic is to solve the rodent problem first.

 How Do You Get Snakes Out of the Attic? - The best tool is education.
 Here are tips about snakes in the attic: